 Exclamation points on their own aren’t too terribly difficult to place.
 Things become a little more complicated, however, when there is other punctuation present.

-If the exclamation point applies to the material inside the quotation marks, then the exclamation point itself also appears inside the quotation marks, like so:
+If the exclamation point applies to the material inside the quotation marks, then the it also appears inside the quotation marks, like so:

 “I’ll meet you there!” the man called after the quickly departing train.